omundy/dig245-everyone-hearts-math/README.md

 #### Code

 - [ ] Use HTML, CSS, and JS to code your design inside `index.html`
-- [ ] Use [HTML form fields](https://www.w3schools.com/html/html_forms.asp) so users can enter different values to change the outcome of the story.
+- [ ] Use [HTML form fields](https://www.w3schools.com/html/html_forms.asp) to let users enter different values in order to change the outcome of the story.
+- [ ] Use [HTML form input attributes](https://www.w3schools.com/html/html_form_attributes.asp) to perform client-side validate on input values
-- [ ] Use Javascript variables to allow users to change the outcome of the problem.
+- [ ] Use [Javascript variables](https://www.w3schools.com/js/js_variables.asp) to allow users to change the outcome of the problem.
+- [ ] Use [Twitter Bootstrap framework](https://getbootstrap.com/) to style your form elements
 - [ ] Use images or other media as needed in the design or form outputs.

 #### Publish